angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 From the sideboard {W} offers a plan B in the form of :card[Monastery Mentor] that plays well with the cantrip dense lists that are run.
-Removal comes in the form of :card[Disenchant] or :card[Wear//Tear] for artifact or enchantment hate and :card[Swords to Plowshares] to deal with problematic creatures.
+Removal comes in the form of :card[Disenchant] or :card[Wear // Tear] for artifact or enchantment hate and :card[Swords to Plowshares] to deal with problematic creatures.
 You also gain some additional graveyard hate options in the form of :card[Rest in Peace].

 Teferi and Mentor are probably the biggest boons for playing {W}.